 - Blotting paper

 I recommend taking some blotting paper especially if you are not taking a mattifying/setting powder and even if you are not an oily skin type.
 If you are going on a hot holiday, and even if you are going on a winter holiday but end up wearing the same makeup all day, there will be a time where your sweat or oil or even enviromental humidity will get to your makeup.
-Blotting quickly can save your makeup.
-Also, blotting paper really doesn’t weigh much.
+Blotting can save your makeup and it doesn’t weigh much.

 TIP: Take blotting paper packages with a mirror to avoid carrying one.
 You can also use the blotting paper for note taking if you don’t have spare paper with you!